jewel/clearskies/protocol/core.md

 The "others" object has a key for each share that was requested (if it has any peers).
-The value contains a list of all other peers that have registered for this ID, with the client's "peer ID", followed by an @ sign, and then peer's IP address.
+The value contains a list of all other peers that have registered for this ID, with the client's "peer ID", followed by an @ sign, and then a psuedo protocol, followed by the peer's IP address.
 The IP address can be an IPV4 address, or an IPV6 address surrounded in square brackets.
+Finally, the port number is given.

+The psuedo protocol will be one of "tcp:" or "utp:".  uTP is explained in a later section.
+Other protocols, if not understood, should be ignored.

 Fast Tracker Extension